jfallmann/MONSDA/docs/source/configurator.rst

 MONSDA understands your experimental design by creating a condition-tree.
 The Configurator helps you to create it.
 To do this, the Configurator points to a condition in which you are allowed to add further sub-conditions.
 In this way you can create a nested condition-tree.
-Note that each leaf of this tree represents a separate condition. later you will make the workflow settings for each of these conditions.
+Note that each leaf of this tree represents a separate condition. later you will define the workflow settings for each of these conditions.

 Sample Assignment: